To qualify as a pharmacist takes a minimum of five years and includes the following steps:

 - Successful completion of a GPhC accredited Master of Pharmacy degree (MPharm), which is a full-time, four-year course

-- Successful completion of one year's pre-registration training, a period of paid employment in a community or hospital pharmacy during which a trainee is required to build up a portfolio of evidence and demonstrate their competence whilst being observed at work
+- Successful completion of the foundation/ pre-registration training year, a period of paid employment in one or several sectors during which a trainee pharmacist is required to build up a portfolio of evidence and demonstrate their competence whilst being observed at work

 - Successful completion of the GPhC's registration assessment